 To help ensure your child opens up to you, it’s important you create time and space to talk.
 Listen to what they say, without interrupting or jumping in with solutions.
 Ask about what they would like to happen, how they would like you to support them, and offer to help them find ways to deal with the situation.

 Your children know you love them, but it’s also important they know you like them.
 Taking an interest in what interests them shows your children they are valued, building their self-worth and resilience.
 These can be simple things, like going for a walk, cooking, reading the Bible together or showing interest in their online world.

 4. Help them build self-esteem

-Encourage your children to find something they enjoy doing and that gives them a sense of achievement.
-This could be a sport, hobby or group activity.
+Encourage your children to find something they enjoy doing and that gives them a sense of achievement, especially in an age where social media and self-esteem often intersect.
+This could be a sport, hobby, or group activity.
 They might like to volunteer at your church or in your local community.
-Doing things that help others or build personal accomplishment develops resilience and the ability to cope with difficult situations – like cyberbullying.
+Engaging in these activities that help others or build personal accomplishment can bolster their resilience, self-esteem and ability to cope with challenging situations, such as cyberbullying.